-We have audited the accompanying financial statements of Victoria Finance Plc, set out on page 18 to 61 which comprise the Statement of Financial Position as at 31st December 2021, the Statement of Comprehensive Income, Statement of Changes in Equity and the Statement of Cash flows for the year then ended, and the Summary of Significant Accounting Policies and other explanatory notes.
+We have audited the reports and financial statements of the Victoria Finance Plc set out on pages 19 to 67, which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the reports and financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Victoria Finance Plc as at 31stDecember 2021, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the Companies Act, 2002.
+In our opinion, the reports and financial statements present fairly, in all material respects, the financial position of Victoria Finance Plc as at 31 December 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Companies Act, 2002.